Tphorton14/Articles-of-Confeder-scraptions/README.md

 URL - the url to the original article

-Feel free to add more content to your database (photos, bylines, and so on).

-Users should also be able to leave comments on the articles displayed and revisit them later.
-The comments should be saved to the database as well and associated with their articles.
-Users should also be able to delete comments left on articles.
-All stored comments should be visible to every user.
+Users will be able to leave comments on the articles displayed and revisit them later.
+The comments are saved to the database as well and associated with their articles.
+Users is able to delete comments left on articles.
+All stored comments are visible to every user.

-Beyond these requirements, be creative and have fun with this!